-The Owl Babies unit study also includes snack ideas.
+The Owl Babies unit study also includes additional lessons and snack ideas.

 Follow these simple instructions to get started with the Owl Babies unit study and lapbook:

-- Buy a copy of the book, Owl Babies, or grab one from your local library.
+- Buy a copy of the book, Owl Babies by Martin Waddell, or borrow one from your local library.

-- Choose the lessons you want to use with your student (a highlighter works great for this).
+- Choose the ideas you want to use with your student (a highlighter works great for this).

-- Choose and prepare the printables you want to use with your student.
+- Choose and prepare the Owl Babies printables you want to use with your student.

-- Enjoy a week of fun-filled Owl Babies learning with your preschool student.
+- Enjoy a week of fun-filled learning with your preschool student.